openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/substantiaNigra
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Substantia nigra' is a midbrain nucleus.
-It is part of the basal ganglion.
+   :definition: Is a midbrain nucleus.
+Is part of the basal ganglion. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002038) ('is_a' and 'relationship')]
    :description: Predominantly gray matter midbrain structure lying dorsal to the crus cerebri and ventral to the midbrain tegmentum.
 It is divided into a dorsal, cellularly compact region known as the pars compacta and a more ventrally located, containing more loosely packed cells, the pars reticulata.
-The most lateral region of the reticulata is identified as the pars lateralis (MM).
+The most lateral region of the reticulata is identified as the pars lateralis (MM). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002038)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0111214
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002038#substantia-nigra-1
    :name: substantia nigra